PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Key Takeaways

-• Press test: PIE blanches (turns white) when pressed; PIH and melasma don't change
+• Press test: PIE blanches when pressed; PIH and melasma don't change

 Why Melanin-Rich Skin Gets Hyperpigmentation More Easily

-Understanding this melanocyte sensitivity is crucial for treatment.
-Aggressive products that irritate skin—even "brightening" products—can trigger more pigmentation.
+Understanding this sensitivity is crucial for treatment.
+Aggressive products that irritate skin can trigger more pigmentation.
 The gentlest effective approach wins on melanin-rich skin.

-Why turmeric is ideal for melanin-rich skin: Curcumin inhibits tyrosinase (the enzyme triggering melanin) while simultaneously reducing inflammation.
-This dual action addresses both the pigment AND the inflammatory trigger—something single-action ingredients like hydroquinone cannot do.
+Why turmeric is ideal for melanin-rich skin: Curcumin may help regulate tyrosinase (the enzyme triggering melanin) while also calming irritation.
+This dual action addresses both the pigment AND the inflammatory trigger.

-Research shows curcumin is as effective as kojic acid for tyrosinase inhibition but with added anti-inflammatory benefits.
-This makes it especially valuable for dark skin prone to PIH.
+Research suggests curcumin offers tyrosinase regulation comparable to kojic acid — with added soothing benefits.
+This makes it often a helpful choice for dark skin prone to PIH.

 How to Identify Your Hyperpigmentation Type